elbee-cyber/old.elbee-cyber.github.io/_posts/2022-11-22-Cracking-the-Defcon-30-Badge-Firmware.md

 </p>
 <br>

-Each blob that assigns a mapping is sequential in the code block.
-I can safely assume that these are the keyboard mappings called in order as they appear on the physical keyboard.
+Each blob that assigns a mapping is sequential in the code block, so I can safely assume that these are the keyboard mappings assigned in the order as they appear on the physical keyboard.
 <br>
 <p align="center">
   <img src="/assets/2022-11-22/Screenshot_16.png" />